datarightplus/datarightplus-infosec-baseline/draft-authors-datarightplus-infosec-baseline.md

 This document relies heavily upon the [@!CDS] and we therefore acknowledge the contribution of the following individuals:
 - James Bligh (Data Standards Body) - Lead Architect for the Consumer Data Right
 - Mark Verstege (Data Standards Body) - Lead Architect, Banking & Information Security for the Consumer Data Right
-- Ivan Hosgood (formally Data Standards Body & ACCC) - Solutions Architect
+- Ivan Hosgood (formerly Data Standards Body & ACCC) - Solutions Architect

 {backmatter}